chunchewen/sphi/README.md

 This repository contains simulation code only.
 It does not include patient-level Healthcare Cost and Utilization Project (HCUP) data or other restricted health data.

-## Citation

-If you use this code, please cite the associated manuscript.
-Full citation information will be added after publication.

-## Contact

-For questions about the code or simulation study, please open an issue in this repository.